TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

          ../../tests/Faker/Provider
 ```

-And we don't have to worry about missed Faker provider to be registered correctly.
-We only create it, place it into `/tests/Faker/Provider` directory and it's automatically registered.
+And we don't have to worry about missed Faker providers being registered correctly.
+We only create it, place it into the `/tests/Faker/Provider` directory and it's automatically registered.
 No more "don't forget to update a test config with new Fkaer provider class and also don't forget to tag it" errors.

 ## 6. From `(local)` entities to honest clear schema

-Alice fixture has this "effective" feature that allow you to create entities without persisting.
+Alice fixture has this "effective" feature that allows you to create entities without persisting.
 They're only used in the file they're defined in.
-All we need to do is add magic string " (local)" after the entity class.
+All we need to do is add the magic string " (local)" after the entity class.

-This is sound like memory optimizing process, but guess what code we wrote:
+This sounds like memory optimizing process, but guess what code we wrote:

 ```php
 return [